Jumbo Mortgage Loans

 What is a Jumbo Loan?

 A type of loan financing that exceeds the loan limits set in place by the Federal Housing Finance Agency (FHFA).
-A jumbo loan cannot be purchased, guaranteed, or securitized by Fannie Mae (FNMA) or Freddie Mac (FHLMC).
+A jumbo loan cannot be purchased, guaranteed, or securitized by Fannie Mac (FNMA) or Freddie Mac (FHLMC).

 As average home prices have continually gone up and we remain in a seller’s market, a jumbo loan is a stellar option if you are buying a large home or property that requires a loan amount that exceeds the conforming loan limit set by the federal government.